Large Scale Scene Text Verification with Guided Attention: Experiments

 The SVBM dataset is based on Street View images, and each image represents one business storefront.
 The storefront images could be obtained by the method proposed in~\cite{yu2015large}, and all the images have associated geo-locations (for e.g, lat/lng) so that we can retrieve a list of candidate business names by filtering out far-away business.
 The number of candidates depends on the business density and the search radius.
 The goal is to find the correct business name among the list of candidates.
 No text bounding boxes are provided.

 The dataset contains 1.39M training images and around 147K testing images.
 They are collected from various countries such as US, Brazil, England and etc. with various different languages.
 Each image has a number of candidates ranging from 10 to over 500.
 One of them is the correct business name, and all others are incorrect.
 As a preprocessing step, we convert all business names into lower case.
 So the character set contains a total of 37 alphanumeric characters (including space) plus characters in other languages which have high frequency in training set.
-Details about the statistics of the dataset are in appendix.
 We evaluate the dataset based on precision recall curve on a per-candidate basis.

 In training, we use rmsprop as our optimization method, and the learning rate is set to 0.001.
 The batch size is set to 32, and the input image is resized and padded to 400 * 400 with random noise for simplicity.
 Each image is associated with 5 candidate text during training, and thus the batch size for attention decoder is 160(32 * 5).
 We use 70 cpu machines for training and it takes over 20 days to converge to an initial checkpoint.